 Successful Treatment of Porokeratosis with Topical Imiquimod in 2 Immunosuppressed Cases

-July 2006 | Volume 5 | Issue 7 | Case Report | 668 | Copyright © July 2006
+July 2006 | Volume 5 | Issue 7 | Case Reports | 668 | Copyright © July 2006

 Zülal Erbagci MD, A. Almıla Tuncel MD, Ibrahim Erbagci MD

 Porokeratosis is a group of cutaneous disorders of keratinization characterized by a predisposition to malignant transformation.

 The condition, which may be associated with immune suppression, is usually resistant to therapy and has a high frequency

 of recurrence.
 Imiquimod, a potent topical immune response modifier with antiviral, antitumor, and immunoregulatory

 properties, is currently approved for the treatment of external anogenital warts and actinic keratosis.
 However, there

 have been also several reports demonstrating its efficacy in a variety of premalignant and malignant conditions.
 We report